carvalholeo/delete-tweets/README.md

 1. Click 'Request data', and wait for the email to arrive
 1. Follow the link in the email to download your Tweet data
 1. Unpack the archive
+1. Copy to here the file `tweet.js`, from `data` directory of Twitter archive

 ## Getting started